Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Fujiyoshida Sengen Shrine

-- Kitaguchi Hongu Fuji Sengen Shrine is about a 15-20 minute walk from Fujisan Station or 10 minute drive from the Chuo Expressway Kawaguchiko IC.
+Getting There: Kitaguchi Hongu Fuji Sengen Shrine is about a 15-20 minute walk from Fujisan Station or 10 minute drive from the Chuo Expressway Kawaguchiko IC.
 Buses leaving from Kawaguchiko Station and Fujisan Station in the direction of Lake Yamanakako will stop at the shrine.
+Get off at the Kitaguchi Hongu Fujisengen Jinja-mae bus stop.

 Accommodations in Kawaguchiko